phoeluga/ioBroker.synochat/README.md

 		This setting specifies the name of the channel from/to which messages are sent.
 This name can be freely selected and is used for referencing.

+		The channel name to be configured here should be identical to the channel name of the Synology chat.

 	* **Channel token**

 		This setting provides the access token to the Synology chat channel.
 Depending on the channel type, the creation of this varies.